2 men charged for allegedly setting couch on fire in Morgantown after Backyard Brawl - NewsBreak

 MORGANTOWN, W.Va.
 (WBOY) — Two West Virginia men were arrested by City of Morgantown Fire Marshals because they say the men set fire to a couch shortly after the Backyard Brawl.

-Jaden Fisher, 20, of Charleston and Cole Binion, 19, of St. Albans were charged with malicious burning, according to a press release from the fire marshals office sent Thursday.Morgantown first responder unions vote no confidence in city government
+Jaden Fisher, 20, of Charleston and Cole Binion, 19, of St. Albans were charged with malicious burning, according to a press release from the fire marshals office sent Thursday.West Virginia woman survives 140-foot drop car crash

 Gasoline was used as an accelerant for the fire, which was set in the middle of Cornell Avenue at around 11 p.m. on Thursday, Sept.
 1, according to the release.